MLogdberg/mlogdberg.github.io/_posts/2021-10-21-Get Personal Token via VS Code.md

 I found that **VS Code** has a nice extension that I will use in this case the [**Rest Client**](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

-So first intall the extension in VS code.
+So first install the extension in VS code.

 ![VsCode Rest Client Extension](/assets/uploads/2021/10/personaltoken/vscode_extension_rest_client.png)

 After this, let's create a new Workspace and start testing this out.
-As a standard I create a folder and add the requests there, easier to reuse and modify for new requests.
+As a standard I create a folder and add the requests there, it's easier to reuse and modify for new requests.

-I've create a folder called *D365* and adding a file *GetQuotes.http*. the .http ending tells the Rest Client extension to VS Code it's a http request and therefore adds a button on the topp **Send Request** that will trigger the request.
+I've create a folder called *D365* and added a file *GetQuotes.http*. the .http ending tells the Rest Client extension to VS Code it's a http request and therefore adds a button on the top **Send Request** that will trigger the request.

 Structure and semantics in this file is very easy, tactic is *just write the request in raw format and the press send*.